 - Children attending approved, nonprofit private elementary and secondary schools located within the district boundaries;

-- Highly mobile children (such as homeless, foster care and migrant children);
+- Highly mobile children (such as children experiencing homelessness, in foster care and living in migrant conditions);

 - Children who have a disability and may need Special Education services even though they are advancing from grade to grade; and

 The district will consult with parent/guardian and representatives of private school students to ensure its child find activities are comparable in approved, nonprofit private schools located within district boundaries.
 These consultations will occur annually by meeting.